Azure DevOps pipeline

 How to integrate Kubescape to Azure DevOps pipelines

-2. Add the following contents to this file to scan the Kubernetes objects in your YAML files
+2. Add the following to the file to scan the Kubernetes objects in your YAML files.

 trigger: